 Central Connecticut Dermatology Research, Cromwell, CT, USA

-Dr Reich has received numerous prizes and awards, including the Herbert-Herxheimer Research Prize of the German Society for Immunology and Allergology (2003), the RK Schachter Lectureship (2012), and the Stars of the Academy Award of the American Academy of Dermatology (2016).
+Professor Reich has received numerous prizes and awards, including the Herbert-Herxheimer Research Prize of the German Society for Immunology and Allergology (2003), the RK Schachter Lectureship (2012), and the Stars of the Academy Award of the American Academy of Dermatology (2016).

 Department of Medicine, Dalhousie University, Halifax, NS, Canada

-Richard Langley is Professor and Director of Research in the Division of Dermatology, Department of Medicine at Dalhousie University in Canada, and was President of the Canadian Dermatology Association in 2014.
+Dr Langley is Professor and Director of Research in the Division of Dermatology, Department of Medicine at Dalhousie University in Canada, and was President of the Canadian Dermatology Association in 2014.

-Dr Langley received his undergraduate degree at Dalhousie University, internship in internal medicine, and fellowship in dermatologic surgery at the University of Toronto, Canada, and completed his fellowship training at Massachusetts General Hospital, Harvard Medical School, Boston, Massachusetts.
+Dr Langley received his undergraduate degree at Dalhousie University, his internship in internal medicine and fellowship in dermatologic surgery at the University of Toronto, Canada, and completed his fellowship training at Massachusetts General Hospital, Harvard Medical School, Boston, Massachusetts.
 Following his training, Dr Langley joined the Faculty of Medicine at Harvard Medical School, and was Director of Clinical Investigations Unit at Massachusetts General Hospital until June 2000.